Droid00000/Frost/README.md

 ## Installation

-The most up-to-date release of the Ruby programming language, a PostgreSQL database, yt-dlp, Docker, and all of the gems below will need to be installed.
+The most up-to-date release of the Ruby programming language, a PostgreSQL database, Docker, and all of the gems below will need to be installed.

 - [Sequel](https://github.com/jeremyevans/sequel)
 - [Toml-rb](https://github.com/emancu/toml-rb)